America in Crisis

 Building on the tremendous success of the first National Week of Conversation and the momentum it generated, we've launched an ongoing National Conversation Project to mend the frayed fabric of America by bridging divides one conversation at a time.
 National Conversation Project—an overarching collaborative platform powered by the ~250 organizations in the #ListenFirst Coalition—is designed to reach farther and impact greater than any one organization by aggregating, aligning, and amplifying the many conversation efforts already underway while welcoming more Americans into conversations.
 National Conversation Project promotes National Weeks of Conversation, #ListenFirst Fridays, conversations on major issues toward common ground solutions, Rapid Response Conversations on urgent topics, locally-focused #ListenFirst movements, and any conversation inviting people to revitalize America together.

 National Conversation Project (NCP) is built in the spirit of collaboration, innovation, and shared ownership.
 NCP is driven by a broad diversity of Americans in their communities.
 It’s designed as an open platform for all participants to adapt and shape to be their own.
-Participants and hosting partners are welcome to use the conversation model and topic of their choice, or simply have a casual conversation, while NCP offers tools and potential topics.
+Participants and hosting partners are welcome to use the conversation model and topic of their choice, or simply have a casual conversation, while NCP offers tools and popular topics.

 National Conversation Project seeks to mainstream conversations across divides in which we #ListenFirst to understand.
 NCP invites people of all stripes to connect with one another, develop relationships, and revitalize America together.
 Imagine the local and national impact of people in every region of every state participating in these conversations both in-person and virtually—to span geographic divides.
 NCP executes a robust traditional and new media campaign to continually increase the number and diversity of voices in the conversations.
 Tangible impact will be measured and tracked by active engagement metrics, social listening, sentiment analysis, pre and post conversation surveys, and national surveys to quantify the mending of our frayed social fabric.
 NCP is also positioned to respond to current events and crises with immediate, large-scale conversation opportunities.